jordan-d-patterson/portfolio/README.md

 - Library of Parliament/Bibliothèque du Parliament Special Collection at Osgoode [(January 28, 2014)](https://www.yorku.ca/osgoode/libblog/2014/01/28/library-of-parliamentbibliotheque-du-parliament-special-collection-at-osgoode/)

 ### Other
-As an undergrad, I had paper selected by a jury of professors to be included in the faculty's undergraduate journal
+As an undergrad, I had paper selected by a jury of professors to be included in the faculty's undergraduate journal:
 - Patterson, Jordan. “'What Does This Mean?' : A Fourfold Interpretation of the Double Rainbow Simile in Paradiso XII".
 The Semi-Colon: Arts and Humanities Student Council Literary Journal, vol. 5, Spring 2011)

 ## Presentations